University of Notre Dame Center for Arts and Culture

 Project overview

-Vanir provided construction management services for the restored and renamed Notre Dame Center for Arts and Culture, which provides spaces for after-school programs, community-based meetings, an art gallery and a print studio.
-Extensive improvements included site upgrades, roofing, masonry repair, accommodations for accessibility, replacement of mechanical, plumbing and electrical systems and new and repaired interior finishes and landscaping.
+The Center provides space for after-school programs, community-based meetings, an art gallery and a print studio.
+Extensive improvements included site upgrades; roofing; masonry repair; accommodations for accessibility; replacement of mechanical, plumbing and electrical systems; and new and repaired interior finishes and landscaping.

 The value Vanir brought to the project has been the difference in the success of this important project for Notre Dame and the City of South Bend.